Bold Conservation Ideas Go From Concept To Reality On This New Collaboration Platform

 “The problem with conservation,” says Alex Dehgan, “is that it’s only filled with conservationists.”
 Dehgan himself has a background in evolutionary biology and conservation by studying lemur populations, but working in the field, he quickly came to the conclusion that the ability to analyze animal populations would not prevent them from dying out.
 “The field of conservation itself is technophobic and backwards-looking,” he says.
 “The most depressing person you could invite to a dinner party is a conservation biologist, because we literally are in a discipline whose job it is to document and lament the passing of a species.”

-Conservation X Labs (CXL), which Dehgan launched in 2009 with Paul Bunje, chief scientist at the XPrize Foundation, aims to apply the tech startup model to the practice of conservation.
-In its eight years of existence, the organization has hosted numerous hackathons and challenges, and brought in venture funds to back innovative, tech-driven solutions to species extinction and environmental degradation.
-In 2016, for example, Conservation X Labs hosted an incubator challenge that helped to scale up New Wave Foods, a San Francisco-based seafood startup that’s manufacturing a vegan, plant-based shrimp alternative to offset the unsustainably high demand for the wild-caught variety.
+Conservation X Labs (CXL), which Dehgan launched in 2015 with Paul Bunje, chief scientist at the XPrize Foundation, aims to apply the tech startup model to the practice of conservation.
+In its nearly two years of existence, the organization has hosted numerous hackathons and challenges for innovative, tech-driven solutions to species extinction and environmental degradation.
+In 2016, CXL partnered with the Australian Government, World Wildlife Fund, and Second Muse to host the Blue Economy Challenge, which selected 10 winners whose innovations are geared at developing a more sustainable fishing industry.

 But hosting challenge after challenge, Dehgan and Bunje were hit with the same realization: “We would go through the exercise and get 500, maybe 1,000 submissions to the same challenge, and just a handful of winners,” Dehgan says.
 “Some of the hundreds of ideas that don’t make it forward may be a bit rougher, but they could potentially be more instrumental in getting to a real breakthrough.”